-Q: Where are we most likely to find you the night before a new XP project of yours launches?
+Where are we most likely to find you the night before a new project of yours launches?

 Oh gosh, good question.
-The night before House of Eternal Return opened in Santa Fe, I was literally cleaning the bathrooms, scrubbing the toilets, wiping down countertops.
+The night before House of Eternal Return opened in Santa Fe, I was literally cleaning the bathrooms, scrubbing the toilet and wiping down countertops.
 Haha.
-I really love being part of the “cleanup crew,” preparing the space for unveiling.
+I really love being part of the “cleanup crew,” preparing the space for the unveiling.

 Patience.
 I’ve really compromised my creative abilities by moving too fast in too many directions, and I’ve hurt personal and professional relationships because of that, too.
 Patience is the skill that leads to monumental work.
 We are looking to create an entirely new paradigm of experience in this world, and that doesn’t happen overnight.